Yleisnero/python-qrcode-generator/README.md

 ```
 python3 generate_qrcodes.py "svg" 42 42
 ```
-### Generate QRCodes for the numbers 1111 to 2222 as png with a box size of 42
+### Generate QRCodes for the numbers 1111 to 2222 as pngs with a box size of 42
 ```
 python3 generate_qrcodes.py "png" 1111 2222 42
 ```